davepinch/pinchy.cc/content/camera-roll/2020/08/2020-08-11-textured-ground.md

   - square
   - triangle
 ---
 Found in my camera roll on 4/20/23.
-I don't remember taking the picture.
+I don't remember taking this picture.